valerion1/crawler-app/readme.md

 * crawl all pages on target domain
 * count img tags on each page
-* generate html report and save into reports dir
+* generate html report and save into _./reports_ dir